-Financial information is presented in reports called financial statements.
-But before they can be prepared, accountants need to gather information about business transactions, record and collate them to come up with the values to be reported (steps 1-6 in the accounting cycle).
+Accountants first need to gather information about business transactions, then record and collate them to come up with values to be reported (steps 1-6 in the accounting cycle).
 Financial information is ultimately presented in reports called financial statements (step 7).

-The cycle does not end with the presentation of financial statements.
-Several steps are needed to be done to prepare the accounting system for the next cycle.
+The process nonetheless does not end with the presentation of financial statements.
+Subsequent steps are necessary to prepare the accounts for the next accounting period (steps 8-9).

 The accounting process starts with identifying and analyzing business transactions and events.
 Not all transactions and events are entered into the accounting system.
-Only those that pertain to the business entity are included in the process.
+Only those that pertain to the business entity are recorded.

 Also, this step would involve the preparation or collection of business documents, or as auditors would call them – source documents.
 A business document (such as sales invoice, official receipt, etc.) provides evidence that a particular transaction happened, and serves as basis in recording the transaction.

-To simplify the recording process, special journals are often used for transactions that recur frequently such as sales, purchases, cash receipts, and cash disbursements.
-A general journal is used to record those that cannot be entered in the special books.
+To simplify the recording process, special journals are often used for transactions that recur frequently, such as sales, purchases, cash receipts, and cash disbursements.
+And, a general journal is used to record all those that do not fit in the special journals.

-Also known as Books of Final Entry, a ledger is a collection of accounts that shows the changes made to each account as a result of past transactions, and their current balances.
-This is the core of the classifying phase.
+Also known as Books of Final Entry, the ledger is a collection of accounts and shows the changes made to each account from past transactions recorded.
+It also shows their current balances.

 A trial balance is prepared to test the equality of the debits and credits.
 All account balances are extracted from the ledger and arranged in one report.
 Afterwards, all debit balances are added.
 All credit balances are also added.
 Total debits should be equal to total credits.

 When errors are discovered, correcting entries are made to rectify them or reverse their effect.
 Take note however that the purpose of a trial balance is only test the equality of total debits and total credits.
 It does not provide complete assurance that the accounting records are correct and accurate.

 Some errors could exist even if debits are equal to credits, such as double posting or failure to record a transaction.

-Adjusting entries are prepared to have the accounts updated before they are summarized into the financial statements.
+Adjusting entries are prepared to update the accounts before they are summarized in the financial statements.